opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To pick styles from a color model:**

-    Click the area or outline whose style you want to pick, whatever your current tool is.
+    Click the area or line whose style you want to pick, whatever your current tool is.

-.. note:: If you are using a full-color image as reference and you decided to keep the current animation level palette, when you click an area or an outline, the closest style available in the palette will be picked.
+.. note:: If you are using a Raster image as reference and you decided to keep the current animation level palette, when you click an area or a line, the closest style available in the palette will be picked.

 .. tip:: **To navigate the color model viewer:**